EPCCed/eidf-docs/docs/services/s3/tutorial.md

 2026-09-04 09:18:35 mybucket
 ```

-List the files in the bucket, prefixing the bucket name with `s3://` so that the AWS CLI knows that the bucket on the S3 service is being referred to:
+List the files in the bucket, prefixing the bucket name with `s3://` so that the AWS CLI knows that the bucket on the S3 Service is being referred to:

 ```bash
 aws s3 ls s3://mybucket